How To Store Blankets: Blanket Storage Ideas (2022)

 Short Term Blanket Storage Ideas

-These everyday storage ideas are designed to simply put blankets away when you aren’t using them during the day to protect them (and keep your home clutter-free!).
+Do you have too many blankets you do not want to give up?
+These simple storage ideas are designed to simply put blankets away when you aren’t using them during the day to protect them (and keep your home clutter-free!).

-The blanket ladder is optimal for displaying decorative or beautiful blankets in an organized way.
-It’s literally a simple ladder with rungs that leans against the wall, and you hang a blanket on each rung.
+The blanket ladder is optimal for displaying decorative blankets in an organized way.
+It’s a simple ladder with rungs that leans against the wall, and you hang a blanket on each rung.

 This blanket storage method is ideal for beautiful handmade blankets that you love looking at, such as quilts or knitted blankets.
-I love that it’s a practical yet stylish storage solution that enables you to display your beautiful blankets at the same time!
+I love that it’s a practical yet stylish storage solution that allows you to simultaneously display your beautiful blankets!

 Think of this as the blanket equivalent of the over-the-door shoe holder – except it’s prettier!
 The over-the-door ladder is essentially a blanket ladder that hangs on a door and is adapted from a towel rack idea for the back of the bathroom door.

 This idea is perfect for anyone who lacks the floor space needed for a typical blanket ladder.
-It would also work well for families with small children who might be likely to pull a blanket ladder down on top of themselves.
+It would also work well for families with small children who might pull a blanket ladder down on their own.

-And, it’s a versatile enough solution that you can hang it in plain sight or find a more hidden place, so the blankets are completely out of view.
+And, it’s a versatile enough solution to hang it in plain sight or find a more hidden place so the blankets are entirely out of view.

-This is my personal go-to method for blanket storage because it hits that happy middle ground between my desire for keeping the house tidy and my husband’s desire for a quick and easy way to put the blankets away (usually without folding them!).
+This method is my go-to for blanket storage because it hits that happy middle ground between my desire to keep the house tidy and my husband’s desire for a quick and easy way to put the blankets away (usually without folding them!).

-I have two large knit baskets that we put our blankets into each evening when we go to bed.
-We use fabric baskets, but you could use any type of basket that you like.
+I have a large knit blanket basket we put our blankets into each evening when we go to bed.
+We use fabric baskets, but you could use any blanket basket you like.